-In this paper, we study the network of co-authored wiki pages based on clustering coefficient and average path length.
-At same time, the proposed model was studied with the same measurements.
-Thus, the wiki-systems was studied based on the independent structural features.
-In random graphs, built according to the Erdős–Rényi (ER) model, exhibit a small average shortest path length (varying typically as the logarithm of the number of nodes) along with a small clustering coefficient.
-However, Small world model have a small average shortest path length, but also a clustering coefficient significantly higher than expected by random model.
+In this paper, we study the network of co-authored WikITRB pages based on clustering coefficient and average path length.
+At the same time, the proposed model was studied using the same measurements.
+The wiki systems were therefore studied based on independent structural features.
+Random graphs, built according to the Erdős–Rényi (ER) model, exhibit a small average shortest path length (varying typically as the logarithm of the number of nodes) along with a small clustering coefficient.
+Small world models have a small average shortest path length, but at the same time a clustering coefficient significantly higher than expected for a random model.

-We propose an agent based model to understand the collective intelligence in a socio-technical system.
-This is a model organized by a non-linear combination of agencies. \cite{wolfram2002new,flake1998computational}.
-Thus, we propose that the collective behavior can be modeled like non-linear relations among editors.
-In this paper, we focus on study of non-equilibrium networks and it structural properties as a measurement of collective intelligence as was explained in lines behind.
+We propose an agent-based model to understand collective intelligence in a socio-technical system.
+This is a model organized by a non-linear combination of agents \cite{wolfram2002new,flake1998computational}.
+Thus we propose that collective behavior can be modeled as non-linear relations among editors.
+In this paper, we focus on the study of non-equilibrium networks and their structural properties as a measurement of collective intelligence, as explained above.

-Agent based modelling
+Agent-based modeling

-The aim of this model is to simulate the evolution of wiki systems in order to get a better understanding of collective intelligence.
-The agents are people and documents, where, people has an agent capacity edition, which indicates how many documents can edit, not the amount of modifications able to do in a single document.
-Documents have a probability of being selected and an accumulation of total editions, in a similar way to votes, which affects such probability of being selected in the next iteration of the model.
+The aim of the agent-based model we propose is to simulate the evolution of wiki systems in order to gain a better understanding of collective intelligence.
+The agents are people and documents, where people have an agent edition capacity, which indicates how many documents they can edit and not the number of modifications they are able to do in a single document.
+Documents have a probability of being selected, and in terms of the accumulation of total edits, this affects (in a similar way to votes) their probability of being selected in the next iteration of the model.

-The parameters analysed are number of agents, agent capacity edition and simulation time (represented as steps in the execution of the model).
-For each one, one network of co-author editions was constructed and measurements of clustering coefficient and average path length obtained.
+The parameters analyzed are the number of agents, agent edition capacity and simulation time (represented as steps in the execution of the model).
+For each parameter, one network of co-author editions was constructed and measurements of clustering coefficient and average path length obtained.

-The study of collective intelligence is made through the accumulation of editions on each document and its influence on documents' probability of selection, taken into account for a future edition by an agent.
-Thus, it is presented the evolution of a network of co-author editions in base to previous editions.
-This accumulated editions work in a similar way to other complex systems, such as, brains, ant colonies, ants \cite{wolfram2002new,flake1998computational}.
-In this sense, the agent capacity edition is like the computing capacity of a node which belongs to a network that presents a behaviour more intelligent than each node.
+Our study of collective intelligence is made through the accumulation of editions for each document and its influence on the documents’ probability of being selected and taken into account for future edition by an agent.
+Thus, the evolution of a network of co-author editions on the basis of previous editions is presented.
+The accumulation of editions works in a similar way to other complex systems, such as brains, ant colonies, etc. \cite{wolfram2002new,flake1998computational}.
+In this sense, agent edition capacity is like the computing capacity of a node that belongs to a network which presents behavior more intelligent than each individual node.

 Assumptions

-Agent capacity edition is a natural value and all agents have the same capacity.
+Agent edition capacity is a natural value and all agents have the same capacity.

-Each agent edits as many documents according to agent capacity edition.
+Each agent edits documents according to their agent edition capacity.

-The agent selected at each step is chosen uniformly random.
+The agent selected at each step is chosen in a uniformly random way.

-Editions of documents affect positively their probability of selection for the future.
-Therefore, documents with more editions are more likely to be edited again in the next step.
+The edition of documents positively affects their probability of selection in the future.
+Therefore, documents with more editions are more likely to be edited again in the next round.

 Description of the model

-The model produce a network of agents or co-author editions network, where, an edge connect two agents that made edition to the same document.
+The model produces a network of agents or a co-author editions network, where an edge connects two agents that have made editions to the same document.
 The network is constructed as follows: